go-masonry/docu-web/content/api/grpc/_index.md

 draft: true
 ---

-Mortar is mostly about **gRPC (and REST)** web service.
+Mortar is mostly about **gRPC (and REST)** web services.
 We will explain how you should register multiple gRPC/REST APIs.
-To make it easier we will use [mortar-demo](https://github.com/go-masonry/mortar-demo/tree/master/workshop) in our example.
+To make it easier, we will use [mortar-demo](https://github.com/go-masonry/mortar-demo/tree/master/workshop) in our example.

 ### Protobuf

-Before you implement any gRPC service related code you first need to define the API by writing [proto](https://github.com/go-masonry/mortar-demo/blob/master/workshop/api/workshop.proto) files.
+Before you implement any gRPC service related code, you first need to define the API by writing [proto](https://github.com/go-masonry/mortar-demo/blob/master/workshop/api/workshop.proto) files.
-Once that done, you will [call](https://github.com/go-masonry/mortar-demo/blob/master/workshop/Makefile#L14) `protoc` and generate your `<name>_grpc.pb.go`, `<name>.pb.go` and `<name>.pb.gw.go` [files](https://github.com/go-masonry/mortar-demo/tree/master/workshop/api).
+Once that's done, you will [call](https://github.com/go-masonry/mortar-demo/blob/master/workshop/Makefile#L14) `protoc` and generate your `<name>_grpc.pb.go`, `<name>.pb.go` and `<name>.pb.gw.go` [files](https://github.com/go-masonry/mortar-demo/tree/master/workshop/api).

-Workshop API example we will be using.
+We will be using the Workshop API example.

 {{<highlight proto "hl_lines=2">}}
 service Workshop {